kaspii314/kaspii314/docs/index.md

 [Data Science Charchuterie GitHub Repo](https://github.com/kaspii314/data_science_charcuterie)

 Explore flavors of data science flavors wite me, including classic algorithms and techniques for clustering, regression, and classification!
-This repo is intended for data science beginners who would like working examples of basic unsupervised and supervised machine learning techniques.
+This repo is intended for data science beginners who would like a few working examples to get started.